karlssberg/Motive/README.md

 ### From Lambda Expression Tree to Propositions

-The simpliest way to use Motiv is with an `Expression<Func<T, bool>>`, Motiv will transform it into a multiple individual propositions, with each underlying sub-expression describing the outcome of the logic that it performed.
+The simplest way to use Motiv is with an `Expression<Func<T, bool>>`, Motiv will recompose it into a multiple individual propositions, so that each underlying logical sub-expression asserts its contribution to the final decision.

 ```csharp
 ```csharp